How to implement a barcode inventory system

 There are several options available for barcode systems, so it’s important to choose the one that best fits your needs.

 A simple scanner and software solution may be all you need if you’re only looking to track inventory levels.
 But suppose you want to be able to track product location or keep track of more detailed information like expiration dates.
-In that case, you’ll need a more robust system like barcode inventory management software for manufacturing.
+In that case, you’ll need a more robust system like barcode inventory management software.

 2. Choose the right barcode scanner